pnowojski/simd-blog/README.md

 # simd-blog
 Source code for SIMD benchmarks and experiments in Java.
+Results were originally published on [prestodb.rocks](http://prestodb.rocks/code/simd/) blog.

 To compile and run: